knowledge-club/git/content/en/log.md

 ## Showing log of file

-Listing all changes in one file is very similar to listing the log of a branch.
+-To list all changes of one file is very similar to list log of branch.

 ```bash
 $ git log <file>